Troy vs. UL Monroe NCAA Football Odds, Plays and Insights | September 25, 2021

 UL Monroe Stats and Trends

-- UL Monroe has one win against the spread in two games this season.
+- Thus far this year UL Monroe has one win against the spread.

-- The Warhawks have yet to cover the spread this year when underdogs by 23.5 points or more.
+- This season, the Warhawks are winless ATS when entering a game as an underdog of 24 points or more.

-- This season the Warhawks have zero turnovers, six fewer than the Trojans have takeaways (6).
+- The Warhawks have zero giveaways this season, while the Trojans have six takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.